Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 CE19.4.1) Purist runs must be played on random seed glitchless.\
 CE19.4.2) Purist runs must be played on hardcore.\
 CE19.4.3) <CE19.4.3> Purist runs must not use F3 as defined by #entangledRule("A.6.2").

-= CE20: Scout and Route Glitchless

-== CE20.1: Scout and Route Glitchless Objective and Clarifications CE20.1.1) Runs must begin with the generation of a random seed.\
-CE20.1.2) <CE20.1.2> After the random seed is generated, you have 10 minutes RTA, beginning on world load, to scout the seed.
-During this time and this time only, cheats and open to LAN may be used, nullifying #entangledRule("A.3.3"), and #entangledRule("A.3.5").
-Recreating the world during this time is also permitted.
-In addition to the world generation settings allowed in #entangledRule("A.1.3"), you may also enable cheats.
-- CE20.1.2.a) <CE20.1.2.a> Any resource packs may be used for the scouting section of the run only (nullifying #entangledRule("A.4.4")).
-CE20.1.3) After the scouting section of the run is finished, the runner must save and quit and immediately recreate the world.
-- CE20.1.3.a) <CE20.1.3.a> Clarification: The world generation settings must follow normal world generation settings (#entangledRule("A.1.3")) and any rules which were previously nullified are now reinstated.
-CE20.1.4) Any time spent over 10 minutes scouting will be added to the final time.
-- CE20.1.4.a) Example: If 10:30 are spent scouting, and the final in-game time of the run is 9:00, the final in-game time of the run will be 9:30.
-CE20.1.5) /datapack list must be shown at the end of the run.
-- CE20.1.5.a) Guidance: You must open to LAN and turn cheats on for /datapack list to be executed.
-CE20.1.6) All runs begin upon world load (of the new world after scouting).

-== CE20.2: No /seed
-CE20.2.1) The /seed command must not be used, even during scouting time.\
-CE20.2.2) <CE20.2.2> Clarification: External tools, outside of those outlined by #entangledRule("A.11.7"), must not be used.\
-CE20.2.3) <CE20.2.3> Macros may be used during the scouting time only (nullifying #entangledRule("A.10.4")).
-However, they must only execute /teleport (/tp), /locate, /setblock, and /gamemode commands.\
-CE20.2.4) All commands must be executed in chat.
-- This excludes but is not limited to:
-- CE20.2.4.a) Command blocks

-== CE20.3: /seed
-CE20.3.1) The /seed command must be used during scouting time.\
-CE20.3.2) <CE20.3.2> During scouting time only, macros may be used. (nullifying #entangledRule("A.10.4")).\
-CE20.3.3) <CE20.3.3> During scouting time only, any external programs may be used. (nullifying #entangledRule("A.11.8") and #entangledRule("A.11.9"))
-- CE20.3.3.a) Clarification: Mods and clients not outlined in section #entangledRule("A.8") are not allowed. <CE20.3.3.a>
-CE20.3.4) <CE20.3.4> During scouting time only, any of the game's files may be read, nullifying #entangledRule("A.3.10").

 = CE21: All Wool (Glitched)